RibSeg v2: A Large-scale Benchmark for Rib Labeling and Anatomical Centerline Extraction: Experiments

 \subsubsection{Quantitative Analysis}

-We first evaluate the methods on \emph{RibSeg v2} test set, comparing the 1-stage and 2-stage methods with different settings.
-As depicted in Tab.~\ref{tab:label_metrics}, all 2-stage methods significantly outperform 1-stage methods.
-The interpretation is that the rib in the input volume of the 1-stage method is too sparse (16\%) to provide sufficient features while the 2-stage method removes most background noises for the label prediction.
-Besides, the point-based method (PointNet++) outperforms the voxel-based method (3D-UNet), as it takes the shape of the whole volume as inputs, leading to rich feature representation.
-The method with ARP has a significant improvement on the 1-stage method where the rib is sparse in the input, with 3.1\% higher Label Dice and 4.4\% higher label accuracy.
-The methods with PA have a slight boost, while methods with CCD enjoy 1.3\%$\sim$2.2\% higher label Dice values and at most 4.2\% higher label accuracy.
-For inference speed, the point-based method is more efficient for taking sparse point clouds as inputs, as reported in Tab.~\ref{tab:label_speed}, whereas the point-based method is $12 \sim 15 \times$ faster than the voxel-based method.
+We first evaluate the methods on \emph{RibSeg v2} test set, comparing the one-stage and two-stage methods with different settings.
+As depicted in Tab.~\ref{tab:label_metrics}, two-stage methods significantly outperform one-stage methods with 0.2\%~$\sim$~16.5\% higher Label Dice (9.9\% on average) and 2.7\%~$\sim$~33.6\% higher label accuracy (13.7\% on average).
+The interpretation is that the rib in the input volume of the one-stage method is too sparse ($\sim$16\%) to provide sufficient features while the two-stage method removes most background noises for the label prediction.
+Due to the memory requirement, PointCNN and DGCNN could only afford 2048 points input, while for the light models (PointNet and PointNet++), we tested both 2048 and 30k points input for comparison, and the result indicated that increasing input size wouldn't necessarily improve the performance.
+Besides, the point-based methods outperform the voxel-based method (nnU-Net), as it inputs the geometry of the whole volume instead of voxel patches, which leads to a rich feature representation.
+Specifically, the best point-based method (DGCNN) enjoys 6.9\% higher label Dice values and 4.0\% higher label accuracy than nnU-Net.

+For inference speed, the point-based method is significantly more efficient for taking sparse point clouds as inputs, as reported in Tab.~\ref{tab:label_speed}, whereas the point-based method is ${3\sim70\times}$ faster than the voxel-based method.